- Your parenting style can have a major impact on what your child will be like as an adult.

 You might want to parent the same way your own parents did, or you might want to take a different approach.
 It's your decision.

 What are the types of parenting styles?

-Child development experts have identified 4 main styles of parenting:
+Research has identified 4 main styles of parenting:

 What are the limitations and benefits of different parenting styles?